-Trump to sell Marquee Washington Hotel for at least $375 million
+Trump to sell marquee Washington hotel for at least $375 million

 Citizens for Responsibility and Ethics in Washington, which sued Trump claiming that he violated the emoluments clause of the Constitution by accepting payments from foreign governments at the hotel, said the pending sale did not resolve the ethics issues associated with his ownership of the hotel while he was president.

-“Selling it now that he’s out of office and the grift dried up is, to say the least, too little, too late,” said Noah Bookbinder, the president of the organisation.
+“Selling it now that he’s out of office and the grift dried up is, to say the least, too little, too late,” said Noah Bookbinder, the president of the organization.

 The lawsuit claiming constitutional violations by Trump in running the hotel while in office was ultimately dismissed after he lost his reelection bid and left the White House; the matter was then deemed moot by the Supreme Court.